-Currently MDC Funded PIs: Previously funded Investigators either with active or expired grants, should indicate if there is overlap between the current application and with any previous application that was directly funded or co-funded by MDC.
-They should also indicate the progress and/or success with active or expired grants.
+Previously funded Investigators either with active or expired grants, should indicate if there is overlap between the current application and with any previous application that was directly funded or co-funded by MDC.
+They will also be asked in the online application to indicate the progress and/or success with active or expired grants.